jfornear/the-elevator/docs/setup.md

 The demo will:
 - Start the API server (automatically finds an available port)
-- Launch the visualization interface
+- Launch the ASCII visualization interface
 - Show real-time elevator movements
 - Handle keyboard interrupts gracefully